vaishakmk/Dog-Breed-Classifier/README.md

 Files :

     ● dogImages - A folder containing the images separated into training , validation and test folders.
-    The link to download is here.
+    The link to download is https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip .
     ● bottleneck_features - A folder containing the bottleneck features of the 4 models.
 Download links for all 4 models have been provided in the below section.
     ● model_data - A folder containing the Object detection model.
 Refer